 Can a court sentence you to Antabuse?

 Beyond the jail-time and fines he endured, the court instated a prescription of Antabuse.
 I’ve recently done some homework on this drug and find it to be somewhat dangerous.
 My question to you is: What right does a court of law have in prescribing drugs?
-There was no doctor involved in this particular descision, only the court had taken the liberty to prescribe, holding an extra 60 days in jail over my friends’s head if he refused to ingest the drug.
+There was no doctor involved in this particular decision, only the court had taken the liberty to prescribe, holding an extra 60 days in jail over my friends’ head if he refused to ingest the drug.

 That is, if they can “sentence” you to not drink (confirmed by urine tests), then the next step is to give you a drug that makes you not drink.
 It is no light thing to digest Antabuse (do you know Keith Moon of the Who died of a reported overdose of Antabuse).
 Of course, your friend can fight it legally — it could be a big cause celebra.